 - Consequences: The results of using the strategies

 Another name for this is the coding paradigm.
 So an example is attached Doc1

 The attachment shows the coding for systematic grounded theory and the interrelation among the various factors.
-It is very similar to developing a statistical model which is why grounded theory is an excellent starting point for first time qualitative researchers.
+It is very similar to developing a statistical model which is why grounded theory is an excellent starting point for first-time qualitative researchers.

 Selective coding involves taking the coding paradigm and converting it to written text.
-It involves writing out the storyline in which the process happens and providing explanation.
+It involves writing out the storyline in which the process happens and providing an explanation.
 It is not at all easy to take all of the information involved with interviews, developing a paradigm, and finally writing this down in coherent language.

 Grounded theory is an established qualitative method.
 This method involves three steps that take data, diagrams it, and lastly, describes a process using words.